burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Support of Various Features by Compilers Vendors

-Compiler vendors hard at work to catch up with all new features.
+Compiler vendors are hard at work to catch up with all new features.
 You can keep track of which compiler supports which features of C++11/14/17/20/23 based on this table:
 [https://en.cppreference.com/w/cpp/compiler_support](https://en.cppreference.com/w/cpp/compiler_support)

-Alternative (standartized way) to check presenting of some feature (from C++2020) is using [feature test macro](#13-feature-test-macro).
-The list of avaialable macros are available here: https://en.cppreference.com/w/cpp/feature_test
+An alternative (standardized way) to check the presence of some features (from C++2020) is using [feature test macro](#13-feature-test-macro).
+The list of available macros are available here: https://en.cppreference.com/w/cpp/feature_test